 OneNote is an idea processor, a digital notebook, and an information organizer -- sort of like an "elephant" - it remembers everything!
 Many people find OneNote indispensable once they start using it and we hope you will too!

-OneNote now comes with the Office 2010 suite so you probably already have it - why not learn how to use it?
-Since OneNote integrates particularly well with Outlook 2010 it may just be the most useful application on your computer!
+OneNote comes with Office 2013 and OneNote Online is also available via Office 365, so you already have it - why not learn how to use it?
+Since OneNote integrates particularly well with Outlook, it may just be the most useful application on your computer!

 You can quickly organize your lesson plans, or capture meeting notes, brainstorming sessions, ideas and thoughts, audio from discussions, video from interviews, diagrams and other things using the keyboard, the pen on a Tablet PC, or the audio/video recording capabilities in OneNote.

 You can also gather clippings from the Web, capture and store e-mail messages directly from Outlook, collect miscellaneous materials for projects and classes, files, pictures, and much more and store all of this information in one place!
 Once you've gathered all of this information, it's easy to search and find it again -- you can even find text within pictures and audio recordings!